wtsnjp/llmk/README.md

 $ llmk hello.tex
 ```

-will produce a PDF document (`hello.pdf`) with XeLaTeX since it specified in the TOML line of the source.
+will produce a PDF document (`hello.pdf`) with XeLaTeX, since it is specified in the TOML line of the source.

 You can find other example LaTeX document files in the [examples](./examples) directory.